 Cross Border Truck Accidents are exceptionally complicated.

-Every winter approximately three million Canadian and Northern US residents (commonly referred to as Snowbirds) migrate south along Highways I-95 and I-75, heading to warmer, sunnier, destinations.
+Every winter approximately three million Canadian and Northern US residents (commonly referred to as Snowbirds) migrate south along Highways I-95 and I-75, heading to warmer, sunnier, southern destinations.

-Car drivers though have an inherent disadvantage when driving along these highways.
+Cars and motorcycles have an inherent disadvantage when driving along these highways.
 They need to share the roadway with a plethora of large trucks and tractor trailers.

 There are approximately 500,000 truck accidents across the USA every year: